caspark/factorio-a11y/README.md

 ### Bugs

 * oil is not mineable, so should be filtered out from the mining UI.
 Is there a generic API for detecting non-mineable objects?
-* mining a item should refresh the UI
 * Sufficiently high speed players don't run at max speed due to how we're tracking progress along the path found
 * Mining resources and buildings should take some time - implement the mining hardness formula for this based on the FF post.